 20. Paul Rachubka

-Rachubka would go on to become a Football League stalwart and infamous figure at Leeds United after a horror show of a performance against Blackpool in 2011 which incredibly saw him subbed off at half-time after making three errors.
+He went on to become a Football League stalwart and infamous figure at Leeds United after a horror show of a performance against Blackpool in 2011, which saw him subbed off at half-time after making three errors that led to goals, plus one of his team-mates being sent off.

 The Barcelona legend made just two league appearances after United helped to rehabilitate him following an anterior cruciate ligament injury brought a sad end to his time at the Catalan club.